cblack34/C195-GTK/README.md

 MySQL JDBC Driver: mysql:mysql-connector-java:8.0.22

 ## Directions
 On start use the user/pass test:test.
-It should be prepopulated
+It should be pre-populated.

 By default, all customers and Appointments for the current month are displayed.
 If you select a customer on the left the appointments on the right are filtered to just that Customer.